Discover 10 exciting Colonial Williamsburg Experiences

 6. Take a Carriage Ride

-7. Observe a militia demonstration at the Magazine.
+7. Observe a Militia Demonstration at the Magazine.

-8. Discover the rich history of Bruton Parish Church, an adored gathering place that has continued to provide worship services and community fellowship for over 300 years, counting lots of esteemed colonial leaders among its members.
+An adored gathering place that has continued to provide worship services and community fellowship for over 300 years, counting lots of esteemed colonial leaders among its members.

 9. Participate in a Court Session at the Capitol